elsanose1/med-track-backend/README.md

    - Can view and update their own profile
    - Can access drug information
    - Can only be created through public registration
+   - Can initiate and participate in chat conversations with pharmacies
+   - Can view a list of pharmacy users to contact

 2. **Pharmacy**

    - Can view and update their own profile
    - Can access drug information
    - Can only be created by an admin
+   - Can participate in chat conversations with patients
+   - Can respond to any patient messages

 3. **Admin**
    - Has full access to the system